1950s-1960s

 1970s-1980s

-Continuing this merry-go-round through the Seventies and Eighties, she had a little respite in 1980 when the last of her children finished high school and she had a little more time to focus on her writing.
+Continuing this merry-go-round through the Seventies and Eighties, she had some respite in 1980 when the last of her children finished high school and she had a little more time to focus on her writing.

-Gathering all her work together, she was commissioned to create her first anthology of short stories, The Blue Convertible, by The Writers Workshop also published her play Gandhi, Man of the Millions.
+She was commissioned to create her first anthology of short stories, The Blue Convertible, by The Writers Workshop, and also published her play Gandhi, Man of the Millions.

 1990s-2000

 Torn between working as a playwright and short-story writer, Prema found new direction when her husband was posted to Tiruchirapalli in 1981, the city closest to her ancestral village Angarai in south India.
-She found a deep sense of belonging and moved to writing short-stories more activity, a preparation for her next solo anthology A Fine Gift For Lakshmi.
+She found a deep sense of belonging and moved to writing short stories more actively, a prelude to her next solo anthology A Fine Gift For Lakshmi.
 As many critics commented, there was a real “south-Indianess” to the stories.

-A return to Bangalore in 1985, an empty-nester with a retired husband, Prema did a third degree in Business Adminstration at the age of 60, topping her class.
+Returning to Bangalore in 1985 as an empty-nester with a retired husband, Prema did a third degree, in Business Administration, at the age of 60, topping her class.
 She used drama to teach communications, integrating role-play and becoming a leadership coach.
-Rahul Dravid, a friend’s son from the Indiranagar neighbourhood, the Indian cricket captain at the time, was one of her many mentees.
+Rahul Dravid, a friend’s son from the Indiranagar neighbourhood, and the captain of the Indian cricket team at the time, was one of her many mentees.

-Prema wrote a few more unpublished plays, My Dear Ba, dedicated to Kasturba, Gandhi’s wife and The Waiting Room, a two-hander about how two strangers share their life stories in a railyway station waiting room.
-Her plays were getting international recognition and her short-story writing was mixed with essays on life.
+Prema wrote a few more unpublished plays – My Dear Ba, dedicated to Gandhi’s wife Kasturba, and The Waiting Room, a two-hander about how two strangers share their life stories in a waiting-room at a railway station.

-In the late 1990s she had to dedicate most of her energy to the rapidly declining health of her husband, who suffered from Parkison’s disease and had a mild stroke.
+In the late 1990s she had to dedicate most of her energy to the rapidly declining health of her husband, who suffered from Parkinson’s disease and had a mild stroke.

 2000-2017

-She started Songbyrde Publishing in the 2000s and worked with writer’s collectives publishing new work of writers lending her name and experience to their creative energies.
+She started Songbyrde Publishing in the 2000s and worked with writer’s collectives publishing new works, lending her name and experience to their creative energies.

 Solo Anthologies